Skip to main content

 Key scope

 API keys are scoped to your organization.
-A key grants the ApiKey.Trigger.Create permission, which allows submitting files to any active pipe with an HTTP trigger in your organization.
+A key grants the ApiKey.Trigger.Create permission, which allows submitting documents to any active pipe with a webhook trigger in your organization.

 Authentication errors